Langley Centennial Museum

 Brown, Sam

 Sam Brown arrived in Langley Prairie in 1928.
-He established his barber shop - competition with Thomas J. Calow's shop - on the south side of the Old Yale Road, west of the railroad tracks, across from Vancouver Milling and Grain.
+He established his barber shop on the south side of Old Yale Road west of the railroad tracks, across from Vancouver Milling and Grain.
+It was in competition with Thomas J. Calow's shop.
 He hadn't been there long when the fire of May 1928 destroyed his shop.
 Insurance estimated the damage to be about $2000.
 The building was rebuilt.
 Brown remained at this location until 1959.
 He married Lavinia Brown.
 The couple lived at 21016 Old Yale Road.
+Sam was also active in the the sports community and the board of trade.
 He died at 83 in 1970.

 Fraser Highway